abrahammtp/CLI-Sporting-Goods-Store/README.md

-# CLI-Store/Bamazon
+# Sporting Goods Store

-  Bamazon is a CLI application that lets us create our own store.
+  Sporting Goods Store is a CLI application that lets us create our own store.
 For this project, we created a sporting goods store.
 The customer/user is going to interact with the store using the terminal/command line and will be able to see the store's inventory, and also make purchases.
 We are using different technologies in this application, such as:

       * npm
       * Node.js